tsunho12/tsunho12/README.md

 I build database systems with the C++ programming language.

-- Currently a first-year master's student in Simon Fraser University MSCS program.
+- Currently a first-year master's student in Simon Fraser University M.Sc.
+Thesis program.

 - [About me](https://tsunho.me/about/)